zaheenasomani/RealTimeAnalysisofTwitterData/README.md

 # RealTimeAnalysisofTwitterData

-Collect twitter data using twitter API
+Collect twitter data using twitter API,
-Clean the data
+Clean the data,
-Sentiment Analysis of the Data
 Use word cloud to display the popular hashtags